• Featured in logo

 • GPA (if notable).

-Here is an example of the education section on a resume:
+Here is an example of the education section on a resume with no experience:

 Springfield Community College